-Getting your insurance license is the first step to becoming an insurance agent in North Dakota.
+Getting your North Dakota insurance license is the first step to becoming an insurance agent in North Dakota.
 Whether you’re interested in selling property and casualty insurance, life insurance, health insurance, or any combination of those lines of authority, this article has the information you need to get started.

 After you’ve determined which licenses you need, it’s time to begin studying for the North Dakota insurance exams.

 North Dakota does not require you to take a certain amount of pre-license credits before testing.
 This means that studying for your exam is 100% up to you.

 Most folks choose to take an insurance pre-license course online.
 These courses are created specifically to give you the skills you need to pass the test.
 Others purchase books or other self-study tools to prepare themselves.

 It’s wise to take a week or so to dedicate to your study of this exam.
 If you don’t feel as though you’re a strong test taker, take a little longer, but don’t let it drag out for long.
 We want you to pass your test the first time you take it, and we know that you can do it.

 Over 81% of our readers use Kaplan’s online courses — which come with a 93% pass rate — when preparing for their insurance license exam(s).
 For comprehensive study packages, StateRequirement recommends:

 The next step after completing all of your pre-license coursework or self-study is to take the insurance exam.
 You will take one exam for each line of insurance you wish to carry.

 This is a proctored test, which means that you will be in a controlled environment with a person watching over you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.

 The fee for each attempt of the exams is $64.
 When you show up you must have a photo ID and any other documents that the test site has asked you to bring.